-As a key provider of affordable housing, we continue to self-deliver via the Sovini group commercial partners an increasing proportion of our development programme.
-In 2022/23, we achieved £29.2m of spend, 157 handovers.
+As a key provider of affordable housing, we continue to self-deliver via the Sovini group commercial companies an increasing proportion of our development programme.
+In 2023/24, we achieved £28.6m of spend, 162 new home handovers and we also were able to continue our sales activity remotely, selling 55 shared ownership homes in the year, with six stock plots at year-end.
 We also secured additional grant and sales receipts.
-During the next few years we plan on investing circa £118.6m (net development funding), to build 989 new homes and this includes the acquisition of a land pipeline to facilitate this.
+During the next few years we have committed to investing circa £133.6m (gross development funding), and longer term plan to build 861 new homes and this includes the acquisition of a land pipeline to facilitate this.